DHancock/WinAppSdkCleaner/README.md

  By default, the utility allows the removal of WinAppSdk packages for the current user.
 If you only install WinAppSdk versions using that user account, removing a WinAppSdk version will recover the disk space.

- To remove a WinAppSdk that has been provisioned, you have to start the utility elevated (using "Run as administrator").
+ To remove a WinAppSdk that has been provisioned, you have to start the utility elevated.
 That will allow the complete removal of a WinAppSdk for all users.

  If you have a mix of provisioned and user installs, you should use this program elevated[^1].